RebornOS-Developers/gnome-minimal-iso/README.md

 ## 3. Update

 To keep this project in sync with the upstream ArchISO Releng configuration, please follow the below steps.
-Change to the project directory (`cd xfce-minimal-iso`) before continuing...
+Change to the project directory (`cd gnome-minimal-iso`) before continuing...

 1. **Fetch changes from the upstream GitLab source**: The below script first clones the [upstream ArchISO](https://gitlab.archlinux.org/archlinux/archiso) to the `archiso` branch (force overwrites it) and then uses *git subtree* to copy over the [releng configuration directory](https://gitlab.archlinux.org/archlinux/archiso/-/tree/master/configs/releng) to the `releng` branch.
 ```sh